ogradyc01/GoldenCheetah/UG_Glossary.md

 `QA` : Quadrant Analysis.
 It's a way to measure the neuromuscular power demands of cycling.
 Quadrant 1 (upper right: high force and high cadence.
 Quadrant 2 (upper left): high force and low cadence.
 Quadrant 3 (lower left): low force and low cadence.
 Quadrant 4 (lower right): low force and high cadence

+`NP` : Normalized Power.
+It's an estimate of the power an athlete could have maintained for the same physiological cost if power had been perfectly constant instead of highly variable.

 `xPower` :

-`TISS` : it's a metric to quantify the training strain, as opposed to the training load/stress (like TSS and TRIMP).
+`TISS` : Training Impact Scoring System.
+It's a metric to quantify the training strain or response, as opposed to the training load/stress (like TSS and TRIMP).

 `Relative intensity` : This is how your xPower relates to your FTP.
 When xPower = FTP, the intensity is 1.